react-cosmos/react-cosmos/docs/customBundlerSetup.md

 }
 ```

-Next, start Cosmos with the `--generate-userdeps` CLI flag.
+Next, start Cosmos with the `--external-userdeps` CLI flag.
 This will generate a `cosmos.userdeps.js` module that contains maps of user module imports (fixtures and decorators) as well the renderer config.
 Feel free to add this file to .gitignore.

 Finally, create a web server using your bundler of choice that serves an `index.html`, which loads a JS module with the following code: